mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Running_a_Local_Server/Running_a_Local_Server.md

 ![Showing how changes are auto-detected and appear live in the browser.
 The build time has been trimmed in the GIF for brevity.](/assets/Meta/Running_a_Local_Server/Live changes example.gif)

-## Prerequsites
+## Prerequisites

 - This guide assumes you've followed the [Using Github Desktop](/Meta/Creating_Editing_Pages/Using_Github_Desktop) guide, so you have a fork of the wiki locally.
-- This guide uses Windows, though you can install Jekyll and Ruby under Linux, too.
+- This guide uses Windows, though you can achieve this under Linux, too.

+{% include spoiler-start title="Info for Linux users" %}

+Official Jekyll and Ruby install instructions can be found for Ubuntu [here](https://jekyllrb.com/docs/installation/ubuntu/) (other distro info [here](https://jekyllrb.com/docs/installation/other-linux/)).

+If using Linux run the bash (`.sh`) versions of the `install` and `run` scripts mentioned in the steps below.

+Since Github Desktop isn't available for Linux you'll have to use an alternative git front-end or just the git CLI, to make the initial fork clone and (optionally but recommended) manage commits.

+> You can alternatively run Linux in a virtual machine on a Windows host and manage files/git on the Windows side, by cloning the wiki to a directory on the host and sharing it with the VM.

+{% include spoiler-end %}

 ## Installing Jekyll and Ruby